EzraApple/ClipQuery/README.md

 - **Nearest Neighbor Display**: The 16 most similar images are displayed in response to a query.

 ## Setup
-To get this platform running on your local machine, follow these steps:
+To get this platform running on your local machine, follow these steps in your terminal:
 1. **Clone the Repository**
 ```bash
 git clone https://github.com/USERNAME/ClipQuery.git